ikvk/imap_tools/README.rst

 If you found a bug or have a question, then:

-1. Look for answer at: this page, issues, pull requests, source, RFCs, stackoverflow.com, internet.
+1. Look for answer at: this page, issues, pull requests, examples, source, RFCs, stackoverflow.com, internet.
 2. And only then - create merge request or issue.

 Reasons